KristofaJosh/KristofaJosh/README.md

 ### Hi there 👋 I am Chris Josh, your Front End Engineer.
-My goal is to make life beautiful and fun, through coding of course 😁
+My goal is to make life beautiful and fun, through coding 😁

 ### 💬&nbsp; Wanna chat?
 👉🏼&nbsp; you can chat me on [Twitter](https://twitter.com/ChristofaJoshua) about any of the following